SettRaziel/wrf_archlinux/README.md

 * wrf_run: [readme](./wrf_run/README.md)
   * contains scripts to fetch the required input data, prepare the start values and execute a model run
 * wrf_deploy: [readme](./wrf_deploy/README.md)
-  * contains scripts to load and deploy a precompiled wrf archive
+  * contains scripts to download and deploy a precompiled wrf archive with all required libraries
 * additions: [readme](./additions/README.md)
   * additional scripts and files that can help running the model
 * plots: example scripts for ncl output files